jayjson/CollectionViewLayoutPractice/README.md

 # CollectionViewLayoutPractice

-Goal: To develop a simple and intuitive structure for contents using UICollectionView and UICollectionViewCompositionalLayout.
+Goal: To develop a simple, intuitive view structure for displaying contents using UICollectionView and UICollectionViewCompositionalLayout.